Moose Hunters Had A Successful Season

-This was Vermont’s eleventh moose hunting season in modern times, the first occurring in 1993 when 30 permits were issued and 25 moose were taken by hunters.
-Vermont’s heaviest moose weighed 1,040 pounds and was taken in 1996 by Steve Hunn of Craftsbury while he was hunting in Brighton.
+This was Vermont's thirteenth moose hunting season in modern times, the first occurring in 1993 when 30 permits were issued and 25 moose were taken by hunters.